You Need to Identify Your Motivations for Your Goals

 At some point, your larger goal probably won’t provide the immediate dopamine rush of tackling something that seems more enticing.
 But allowing your focus to drift simply for the satisfaction of either starting or completing something else won’t produce the sustained results you’re after.6

 Confronting yourself with why your goal is important clarifies exactly what the cost will be if you let yourself get pulled away onto something else.
-You’ll be trading progress on your important goal that you adopted for definite reasons for what?
+You’ll be trading away progress on your important goal that you adopted for definite reasons.
+And in return, you’ll be getting what?

 Being able to review why your more demanding goal is worth a lack of immediate dopamine can help you resist the urge to digress.
 Reminding yourself of your reasons for your goal can help you see why this trade isn’t one you actually want to make.7